Fernando-code8/BXII-GAS/README.md

 # BXII-GAS
-Generalized autoregressive score model based on the quantiles of the Burr XII distribution
+Paper: Generalized autoregressive score model based on the quantiles of the Burr XII distribution Update Scripts of R